Impact of the September 11 attacks on the entertainment industry: Cancellations

-Major League Baseball (MLB): Major League Baseball Commissioner Bud Selig called off games for one day, extended cancellations for three days, then eventually postponed all games through September 16, 2001.
+Major League Baseball (MLB) Commissioner Bud Selig called off games for one day, extended cancellations for three days, then eventually postponed all games through September 16, 2001.
 The New York Mets' home series against the Pittsburgh Pirates from September 17–19 was moved to Pittsburgh due to security concerns, with the Mets functioning as the series' designated home team.
 The games were tacked onto the end of the regular season, delaying the postseason until October 9.
 As a result, the 2001 World Series became the first World Series to extend into November.
 This was the third time in MLB history that games were cancelled due to war or national security reasons.
 Games were previously cancelled on D-Day, and the 1918 season was shortened due to World War I.

 All Minor League Baseball championship series were cancelled.
 Teams that had led their respective series were awarded league championships, or teams which were scheduled to play in such series (such as the Midwest League, which utilizes half-season championships to position the championship series) were awarded co-championships.

-The Major League Soccer (MLS)'s final two weeks of the 2001 season were cancelled, with some teams only playing 26 or 27 matches instead of the planned 28.
+Major League Soccer (MLS)'s final two weeks of the 2001 season were cancelled, with some teams only playing 26 or 27 matches instead of the planned 28.
 The playoffs, whose spots were already decided, were played as scheduled, beginning on September 20 and ending with the MLS Cup on October 21.

 The remaining three matches of the 2001 Women's U.S. Cup, featuring the United States women's national soccer team, were cancelled.

-NCAA Division I college football games originally scheduled to be played on September 13 and 15, 2001 were called off.
+NCAA Division I college football games originally scheduled to be played on September 13 and 15 were called off.

 USA Cycling cancelled the BMC Software Tour of Houston, a key event in that year's Pro Cycling Tour that had been scheduled for September 16.
 The decision was made in spite of athletes, staff, and equipment being actively en route to Houston from the inaugural San Francisco Grand Prix, which was held on September 9.

 The Félix Trinidad vs. Bernard Hopkins world Middleweight championship boxing fight, which was to take place on September 15 at Madison Square Garden in New York, was postponed until September 29 due to the attacks.
 Also, a wrestling show was cancelled at the Madison Square Garden around the same date.